rust-bpf/rust-bcc/README.md

 # rust-bcc

-Crate with user-friendly rust bindings for the bpf compiler collection.
-The goal is to more or less mimic the Python bindings in https://github.com/iovisor/bcc in a way that's idiomatic for Rust.
+Idiomatic Rust bindings for the BPF compiler collection.
+The goal is to mimic the Python BCC bindings in https://github.com/iovisor/bcc in a Rusty way.

-This is currently a partial port of gobpf: https://github.com/iovisor/gobpf/.
+The C bcc API (as exposed in `bcc-sys`) is very powerful, but it's fairly nontrivial to try to use it by itself and manage all the resources it allocates safely.

-This crate is currently experimental.
+This crate is currently experimental and has several things in it which are either unsafe or not particularly idiomatic for Rust.
 Pull requests very much appreciated.

 ### Examples